jonsuh/jonsuh.com/_posts/2015-09-29-integrating-react-with-gulp.md

 ### Linting JS and JSX with ESLint

 As I began writing more JavaScript, I found linting my code to be extremely helpful in helping me detect problems before testing it in the browser.
-I‘ve been linting my JavaScript with [JSHint](http://jshint.com/) for a while now ([gulp-jshint](https://github.com/spalger/gulp-jshint) for Gulp); however, when I introduced React and JSX, I constantly came across issues that would break the pipe even when using JSHint with its [JSXHint](https://github.com/STRML/JSXHint/) module.
+I‘ve been linting my JavaScript with [JSHint](http://jshint.com/) for a while now ([gulp-jshint](https://github.com/spalger/gulp-jshint) for gulp); however, when I introduced React and JSX, I constantly came across issues that would break the pipe even when using JSHint with its [JSXHint](https://github.com/STRML/JSXHint/) module.

-[ESLint](http://eslint.org/) and its Gulp plugin, [gulp-eslint](https://github.com/adametry/gulp-eslint), to the rescue!
+[ESLint](http://eslint.org/) and its gulp plugin, [gulp-eslint](https://github.com/adametry/gulp-eslint), to the rescue!

 ```javascript
 gulp.task('eslint', function() {